zrythm/zrythm/doc/user/configuration/preferences/intro.rst

   :ref:`scanning-plugins` for details.

 SFZ instruments
-  The search paths to scan for SFZ instruments in.
+  The search paths to scan for :term:`SFZ` instruments in.

 SF2 instruments
-  The search paths to scan for SF2 instruments in.
+  The search paths to scan for :term:`SF2` instruments in.

 DSP
 ---